-The Direct Preference Optimization (DPO) paper promises a more simple and efficient alternative to PPO that is able to void the reward modeling phase, and thus optimize directly for the preferences expressed in the preference data.
-This is achieved by the loss function:
+The Direct Preference Optimization (DPO) paper promises a more simple and efficient alternative to proximal policy optimization that is able to void the reward modeling phase, and thus optimize directly for the preferences expressed in preference data.
+This is achieved through the loss function:

 Where: